dineshraj/blog/_posts/2019-06-17-make-the-most-of-svalbard-in-4-days.md

 Now it is time to have a walk around and explore Longyearbyen, if you stay in Svalbar till late, the sun will still be sky high so there's no need to worry about it getting dark.
 Walk up to the lake past the docks and see the polar bear warning sign.

-{% include image.html url='/assets/svalbard/polar-bear-sign.jpg' caption='Polar bear warning sign' %}
+{% include image.html url='/assets/svalbard/polar-bear-sign.jpg' caption='Polar bear warning sign, seen at around midnight in June' %}

 After which it is probably time to get some sleep!